 The ACA requires that all new insurance plans (those beginning on or after August 1, 2012) cover the following services with no cost-sharing (no co-pay and no deductible):

 - All methods of birth control approved by the US Food and Drug Administration (FDA), including the pill and the IUD.
-It is important to note that group health plans sponsored by religious employers do not have to cover birth control.
-This exemption includes some hospitals and universities.
+It is important to note that group health plans sponsored by employers who object to birth control for religious or moral reasons do not have to cover birth control.
+This exemption includes some hospitals and universities, as well as private employers.

 - Annual 'well-woman' visits.
 This means a once-a-year gynecological exam that includes a cervical cancer screening test (e.g., a pap smear).
 This is especially important for women living with HIV, since they are at increased risk for cervical cancer.
 Studies have shown that almost one in four women living with HIV in the US does not get her recommended yearly Pap test.